This article will discuss the various elements of WKS in the following sections:

 - Treatments for Wernicke-Korsakoff Syndrome (WKS)

-Wernicke-Korsakoff Syndrome, also called Wernicke’s or korsakoff’s, is a degenerative disorder of the brain that is caused by a chronic deficiency in vitamin B-1, a condition referred to as thiamine that is associated with an elevated level of alcohol consumption over an extended period of time.
-Cancer, severe gastrointestinal problems, malnutrition, and several other conditions can also be risk factors for WKS.
+Wernicke-Korsakoff Syndrome, also called Wernicke’s or Korsakoff’s, is a degenerative brain disease that is caused by a chronic thiamine deficiency, or lack of vitamin B-1, that is associated with an elevated level of alcohol consumption over an extended period of time.
+Cancer, chemotherapy, severe gastrointestinal problems, malnutrition, and several other conditions can also be risk factors for WKS.

 Wernicke-Korsakoff syndrome represents the most recognized nervous system irregularities arising from vitamin B-1 deficiency.
 The label WKS is associated with two distinct conditions, each relating to a disparate phase of the disorder:

-These are different conditions that often work in tandem in the same patient.
-Both are due to brain damage caused by a lack of vitamin B-1.
+These are different conditions that often work in tandem in the same person, with Wernicke’s encephalopathy representing the acute phase of the disorder and Korsakoff syndrome representing the progression of the disorder to a chronic or longer lasting stage.
+Both are due to brain damage, mostly in the thalamus and hypothalamus, caused by a lack of vitamin B-1.

-Korsakoff syndrome is a brain condition that can develop from deficiencies in vitamin B-1.
+Korsakoff, or Korsakoff’s, syndrome (KS) is a brain condition that can develop from deficiencies in vitamin B-1.
 Boosted by thiamine (vitamin B-1), brain cells are able to generate energy from sugar.
 When thiamine levels fall too low, these brain cells get deprived of the nutrients that support the production of energy at levels that are sufficient for optimal function.
-This can result in the brain disorder known as Korsakoff’s syndrome, characterized by an impairment in memory that is considerably out of proportion to other cognitive damages.
+This can result in the brain disorder known as Korsakoff syndrome, characterized by an impairment in memory that is considerably out of proportion to other cognitive damages.

-Korsakoff syndrome (KS) refers to a chronic neurologic condition that usually occurs as a consequence of WE.
-Korsakoff syndrome thus frequently occurs following an episode of Wernicke encephalopathy, which is a life-threatening severe brain reaction to critical lack of thiamine.
-It has to be noted however that Korsakoff syndrome (KS)can also develop in individuals who have not had a prior episode of Wernicke encephalopathy (WE).
+Korsakoff syndrome refers to a chronic neurologic condition that usually occurs as a consequence of WE.
+Korsakoff syndrome thus frequently occurs following an episode of Wernicke’s encephalopathy, which is a life-threatening severe brain reaction to critical lack of thiamine.
+It has to be noted, however, that Korsakoff syndrome can also develop in individuals who have not had a prior episode of Wernicke’s encephalopathy (WE).

 Individuals with Wernicke’s encephalopathy have bleeding in the lower sections of the brain, particularly in the thalamus and hypothalamus.
 These sectors of the brain control the nervous and endocrine systems.